cite-architecture/CitableCorpus.jl/docs/src/index.md

 Both the `CitableDocument` and the `CitableTextCorpus` are *citable collections*, and therefore  implement Julia's interface for iterators.
 This means that you can apply any function to them that you can use for other iterable collections.  `for psg in document`, for example, iterates through all passages in `document`.

+## User's guide

 The following pages document each of `CitableCorpus`' four structures.
+Throughout our examples, we'll work with a citable corpus of [the five extant versions of the Gettysburg Address](http://www.abrahamlincolnonline.org/lincoln/speeches/gettysburg.htm).

+> TBA: add link to corpus and catalog cex files.